Shikiji Station: Station history

 Shikiji Station was established on June 1, 1940 when the section of the Japan National Railways Futamata Line was extended from Enshū-Mori Station to Kanasashi Station.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 59 passengers daily (boarding passengers only).